BANGALORE TOURISM GUIDE:

 Residency Road (Now renamed Field Marshal C.M.
 Cariappa Road):

-‘Gangotri’, Uttar Pradesh Government Handicrafts’ show room, offering brassware, wooden furniture, jewellery, etc.; ‘Mriganayani’, M.P.
+‘Gangotri’, Uttar Pradesh Government Handicrafts’ showroom, offering brassware, wooden furniture, jewelry, etc.; ‘Mriganayani’, M.P.
 Government Emporium; ‘Utkalika’, Orissa Government Handicrafts Emporium and ‘Gurjari’, Gujarat State Handicrafts Emporium, near New Opera can be visited.

 Area: About 5.4 Million

 Average Temperature: 13C To 26C.

 Coolest Months: December To January

 Rainfall: 859 mm annually.

 Languages: Kannada.
 English, Hindi, Telugu And Tamil Are Also Widely Spoken.

 Mysore (139 km)